Theatrum Orbis Terrarum, Project 2013

 [Theatrum Orbis Terrarum 2013, Theatrum Orbis Terrarum 2013 — Core of the Project]

-Commission: Festival Temps d’Images, MNAC – Museu Nacional de Arte Contemporânea do Chiado
+Commission: Temps d’Images, MNAC – Museu Nacional de Arte Contemporânea

 Production: Lamaland